stungeye/Programming-1-Notes/docs/08-user-defined-types/03-classes.md

 ## Static Members Variables and Functions

-Members and functions can be made to belong to the class (rather to an instance of the class) using the `static` keyword.
+Members and functions can be made to belong to the class (rather than to an instance of the class) using the `static` keyword.

 <iframe height="700px" width="100%" src="https://replit.com/@stungeye/Static-Class-Members?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>